solana-foundation/developer-content/content/guides/getstarted/hello-world-in-your-browser.md

-For this "hello world" quickstart guide, we will use [Solana Playground](https://beta.solpg.io/https://github.com/solana-developers/hello_world_pg), a browser based IDE to develop and deploy our Solana program.
+For this "hello world" quickstart guide, we will use [Solana Playground](https://beta.solpg.io/https://github.com/solana-developers/hello_world_pg), a browser-based IDE to develop and deploy our Solana program.
 To use it, you do **NOT** have to install any software on your computer.
 Simply open Solana Playground in your browser of choice, and you are ready to write and deploy Solana programs.